torvalds/linux/Documentation/driver-api/media/drivers/dvb-usb.rst

   2005-01-10

-  - refactoring completed, now everything is very delightful
+  - refactoring completed, analw everything is very delightful

   - tuner quirks for some weird devices (Artec T1 AN2235 device has sometimes a Panasonic Tuner assembled).
 Tunerprobing implemented.